(855) 575-6376

 The term “asbestos” actually applies to a group of fibrous minerals that fall into one of two classes:

-• Serpentine: Chrysotile is the only asbestos member of the serpentine mineral family, but this so-called “white asbestos” has been used more widely than any other type of asbestos; serpentine minerals are distinguished in part by their curly fibers.
+• Serpentine asbestos: Chrysotile is the only asbestos member of the serpentine asbestos mineral family.
+This so-called “white asbestos” has been used more widely than any other asbestos type; serpentine asbestos minerals are distinguished in part by their curly fibers.

-• Amphibole: The amphibole class includes five types of asbestos, which are characterized by their needle-like fibers.
+• Amphibole: The amphibole class includes five types of asbestos, which are characterized by their needle-like fibers, known as amphibole asbestos fibers.

-The fibers of each asbestos mineral type, known as asbestos fibers, are composed of microscopic fibrils, which are released when the asbestos-containing material is broken down.
+The fibers of each asbestos mineral type, known as asbestos fibres, are composed of microscopic fibrils, which are released when the asbestos-containing material is broken down.
+Asbestos fibres, including both serpentine and amphibole asbestos fibers, are hazardous due to their microscopic size and ability to penetrate lung tissue.
 These fibrils may, in turn, be inhaled and accumulate in the lungs, where they trigger the cell mutations that lead to mesothelioma and lung cancer.
-Each asbestos mineral type is carcinogenic.
+Each asbestos mineral type is classified as a toxic substance due to its health hazards.

 Asbestos Types

-Within the serpentine and amphibole classes are six recognized types of asbestos materials:
+Within the serpentine and amphibole classes are six recognized types of asbestos materials, with each asbestos type having unique properties and applications:

 • Chrysotile asbestos